What's it really like to study agribusiness and agriculture at UQ?

-What opportunities do your students have to get your hands on experience in our industry?
+What opportunities do your students have to get hands on experience in our industry?

 Ammar: We've got what we call a capstone course.
-It builds on your experience in the first semester and second semester and in the third semester you get to actually work with consultants with major agribusinesses.
+It builds on your experience in the first semester and second semester, then in the third semester you get to actually work with consultants with major agribusinesses.

 What do you think employers in the industry are looking for?
 And how do you think UQ has equipped you with these skills?

-Genevieve: I think employers in the industry are looking for people who show a commitment, integrity, and a passion for agriculture and agribusiness and are also driven in the industry to not just go ‘we’re doing this at the moment’, but to go ‘alright, we're doing this but how can we expand the commodity or expand the enterprise’.
+Genevieve: I think employers in the industry are looking for people who show commitment, integrity and a passion for agriculture and agribusiness.
+People who are driven in the industry to not just go ‘we’re doing this at the moment’, but to go ‘alright, we're doing this, but how can we expand the commodity or expand the enterprise?’.
 UQ has given us some updated knowledge of the industry.
-Because UQ looked at it and go in 2020 this happened.
-So then they'll apply it to a subject where you can be real hands-on about technology that's coming through and learn from those examples.
+Because UQ looked at it and go 'in 2020, this happened' – so then they'll apply it to a subject where you can be real hands-on about the technology that's coming through and learn from those examples.

 What makes a good student?
 Are they the same things that make a good job candidate?

-Ammar: When I see someone committed turning up the class, doing the work on time that's half of the battle won already.
+Ammar: When I see someone committed turning up the class and doing the work on time, that's half of the battle won already.
 That's a sign of a good student.
 When you're a good student, you're also a good employee, or potential employee.

-What does the day in the life of an agribusiness student look like?
+What does a day in the life of an agribusiness student look like?